Adobe Commerce Is Now Agentic Commerce — Here's What That Actually Means

 For years, the core questions were about the storefront: headless or not; PWA or EDS; monolith or composable.
 These questions are still relevant because owned experience continues to drive conversion and loyalty.
 But the perimeter of what you're architecting for has expanded.

 Machine-readable catalog data is now a first-class requirement rather than a “nice-to-have.”
-Organizations need a position on agentic protocols — UCP and ACP, but also others like MCP — the same way they once needed a position on REST versus GraphQL.
-And if you're running a global or multi-brand operation, the platform choice — ACCS, Adobe Commerce Optimizer or a hybrid — directly determines how quickly you can activate these layers without starting from zero.
+Organizations need a position on agentic protocols, including UCP and ACP, as well as others like MCP, just as they once needed a position on REST versus GraphQL.
+And if you're running a global or multi-brand operation, the platform choice, ACCS, Adobe Commerce Optimizer or a hybrid, directly determines how quickly you can activate these layers without starting from zero.

-The enterprises that treat this as a standard platform upgrade cycle will fall behind, but the companies that view these announcements as an architectural inflection point will have a head start.
-Having meaningful conversations about your or your client’s agentic capabilities and readiness today is how you position yourself to thrive in agent-driven future.
+Enterprises that treat this as a standard platform upgrade cycle will fall behind, but companies that view these advancements as an architectural inflection point will have a head start.
+Having meaningful conversations about your or your client’s agentic capabilities and readiness today is how you position yourself to thrive in an agent-driven future.